shohamlab/usnm2p/README.md

 - Download and install the suite2p functional segmentation pipeline [1] in a new conda environment, following the instructions at https://suite2p.readthedocs.io/en/latest/installation.html
 - Clone this repository and open a terminal at its root directory
 - While in the suite2p conda environment, install remaining package dependencies: `pip install -r requirements.txt`
-- Create a user configuration file called `config.py`, and define in it a variable called `dataroot` indicating the root directory for the raw data to be analyzed.
-Save the file in the repository top folder.
+- Create a user configuration file called `config.py`, and define in it 2 variables, namely `dataroot` (indicating the root directory for the raw data to be analyzed) and `figsdir` (indicating where to save the final figures file).
+Save the configuration file in the repository top folder.
 - You're all set!

 ## Usage